|

 their weaknesses too.
 Am sure you can beat them.
 Practice on it.
 Get me

-Q. My punching/log goes out and my smashes goes into the
+Q. My punching/lob goes out and my smashes goes

 net.
 What do I do?